Wisbech & Fenland Museum: Friends of Wisbech and Fenland Museum

 The Trade of a Farmer: John Peck of Parson Drove by Dian Blawer was published in 2000.
 An East Anglian Odyssey: the story of the DaSilva puppet company (2006) by Chris Abbott.
 In 2019 a series of books of photos by Geoff Hastings and Andy Ketley were published; the first print run of 100 copies of Images of Wisbech no.1 sold out in a week and was reprinted the same month.
 Images of Wisbech no.2 followed in December.
-Images of Wisbech no.3 was launched in February 2020 to coincide with an illustrated talk by writer William P.Smith.
+Images of Wisbech no.3 was launched in February 2020 to coincide with an illustrated talk by writer William P. Smith.
 Images of Wisbech no.4 followed in November the same year.
 Images of Wisbech no.5 was published in October 2021.
 Volume no.6 was published in 2022.
 Wisbech Inns, Taverns and Beer-houses: Past and Present vol 1 was published in December 2021.
 Vol 2 was published the following month.
-Volumes 3 and 4 were published in 2022.
+Volumes 3 and 4 were published in 2022, volume 5 in 2023 and volume 6 in 2024.These publications received awards from the British Association of Friends of Museums, the British Guild of Beer Writers and the Cambridgeshire Association for Local History.

 Awards

 The museum was shortlisted for the Kids in Museums 'Family Friendly Museum Award' 2021 in the Best Small Museum class.

 The Friends were short-listed for the BAFM 'Impact Award' in 2022.

+The Friends won the BAFM Friends of the Year Award in 2023.

+The museum received £5,000 from the Benefact Group's Movement For Good annual programme of giving in 2024.

 Funding

-The museum operates a free admission policy and relies to a large degree on volunteer support with income from a combination of sponsorship, donations, museum shop sales and grants.
+The museum operates a free admission policy for under sixteens and full-time students and a £5 season ticket for others and relies to a large degree on volunteer support with income from a combination of sponsorship, admission charges, donations, museum shop sales and grants.
 Since Fenland District Council withdrew grant support, the Wisbech Town Council grant and a recent 'Re-founders' scheme (£1k pa for five years) and grants from the 'Friends' and other organisations have been important sources of funds.

 More recently a 'Supporters Circle' scheme using monthly Direct Debits of £5 Clarkson, £10 Peckover or £20 Townsend has been launched by the museum.
-A planned coffee shop, may if approved become another income stream.